Protection From Abuse

 How quickly can I get protection?

-When the court is closed on weekdays, nights, weekends or holidays, an emergency protection from abuse order may be granted by the Magisterial District Justice, a master for emergency relief, or in Philadelphia, a bail commissioner.
+When the court is closed on weekdays, nights, weekends or holidays, an emergency protection from abuse order may be granted by the Magisterial District Judge, a master for emergency relief, or in Philadelphia, a bail commissioner.

 What protection can I get?